DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 - I've been thinking that the whole idea of using a reduced color palette for any 2D elements as well would help to sell the retro aesthetic
 - Also, I've been thinking that applying a dithering filter to any 2D asset before we put it in-engine would help with making everything feel retro and cohesive
 - I'm against having a completely minimal UI.
 Some things are allowed to be on screen at all times (like a health bar or something)
-- The UI is not meant to be completely 8-bit like some games.
+- The 2D elements are not meant to be completely 8-bit like some games.
 Having the UI be too pixelated / low-res might be too much.
 Honestly, this might be one of those points where we can take some liberties and make the UI a little more modern

 - Character portraits: When the different characters in-game are talking to the player, a character portrait will show up on the screen.
 This will be a 2D image of the character.
 	- Since we don't know how many different characters there will be at this time, I don't think they'll be animated like they were in Relapse.
 It might be too much work for the time we have
 	- At the bare minimum, each character needs a single portrait image
 	- Depending on how things go, we can probably get multiple portraits for each character that show different emotions for different lines of dialogue

--
+- To help with conveyance, I'm

 # Modernizing the Look
 - The goal is to modernize the PS1 look, not just copy it.
 This means that we can take some liberties in some areas to make our game stand out a little more.